rose-collectionservices/collection-services-manual/10-PHYSICAL PROCESSING/readme.md

 * Photocopy all thermal fax paper (glossy paper similar to receipt paper).
 The nature of fax paper causes information printed on it to fade over time.
 Photocopying is the only way to preserve that information.
 When photocopying, if all of the content of a document transfers legibly to the photocopy, discard the original fax.
 If severely faded areas of the original fax do not copy and show as blank spots on the photocopy, keep both the original and the new photocopy.
 * Do NOT photocopy newspaper clippings as a matter of course because of the common availability of that information.
 * Disbind material in three-ring binders or spiral bound booklets that are causing damage or are difficult to folder.
 Pages that have been stored in three ring binders often stick together over time.
 Very carefully separate these pages.
 If they will not easily separate, consult the Rose Library Preservation Liaison.
+* Bound items that will fit in a Hollinger document case should be placed in folders and stored as normal.
 * Sleeve torn documents in mylar.
 * Flag significantly damaged documents for further conservation treatment.
 A significantly damaged document is torn in half or still at risk even after it has been sleeved.
 * Sleeve old or torn photographs in polyester photograph sleeves.
 Do not sleeve all photographs as a matter of course.